robustness-gym/summvis/README.md

 ### Option 2: Preprocess jsonl file (recommended)

-You may run `preprocessing.py` to precompute all data required in the interface and generate a cache file, which can be read directly into the tool.
+You may run `preprocessing.py` to precompute all data required in the interface (running `spaCy`, lexical and semantic aligners) and save a cache file, which can be read directly into the tool.

 1. Run preprocessing script to generate cache file
     ```shell